 2-2: Manuscript Title

 The title of up to 15 words should not contain the name of the research's locations, countries, or cities as well as abbreviations.
 Avoid complicated and technical expressions and do not use vague expressions.

 An abstract of 150 to 250 words that sketches the purpose of the study; basic procedures; main findings; its novelty; discussions and the principal conclusions, should not contain any undefined abbreviations or references.

-Provide 4 to 8 keywords which can be used for indexing purposes.
+Provide 4 to 8 keywords that can be used for indexing purposes.
 Keywords should not repeat the words of the manuscript title or contain abbreviations and shall be written in alphabetical order as separated by semicolons.
-Abbreviations should be defined at first mention and used consistently thereafter through the text.
+Abbreviations should be defined at first mention and used consistently thereafter throughout the text.

 Describes briefly the background of the investigation with updated information and states the aim of the study.

 2-6: Materials and Methods

 Provide sufficient details to enable the experiments to be reproduced.
 Support the techniques and methods used with references.
 Investigations on animals must comply with institutional and/or equivalent guides for the care and use of animals.
 Metric and standard international units should be used in this section and throughout the manuscript.
 Specify the computer software used for statistical analysis and define statistical terms, abbreviations, and symbols applied.

 Present the results and their significance clearly.
 Graphs and tables should be self-explanatory.
 Do not repeat in figures or in the text the data presented in tables.
 Tables and figures should be numbered in the order of their mention in the text.

 Acknowledgments of people, grants, funds, etc. should be placed in a separate section before the reference list.
 The names of funding organizations should be written in full.
 Financial support affiliation of the study, if exists, must be mentioned in this section.
-Thereby, the Grant number of financial supports must be included.
+Thereby, the Grant number of financial support must be included.

 2-11: Conflict of Interest